Surreily/StewartLights/README.md

 Helper functions are defined inside *Core.h* and *Core.cpp*.
 If you intend to use any of these functons, you will need to include *Core.h*.

-* `uint32_t getColor(int color)` - Converts the given color integer (from 0 to 255) into a 'packed' RGB value that can be used in the Adafruit NeoPixel strip object's `setPixelColor` function in place of individual red, green, and blue values.
+* `uint32_t getColor(int color)` *Deprecated* - Converts the given color integer (from 0 to 255) into a 'packed' RGB value that can be used in the Adafruit NeoPixel strip object's `setPixelColor` function in place of individual red, green, and blue values.

+* `RGB getWheelColor(int pos)` - Converts the given color integer (from 0 to 255) into an RGB type.
+The range of colors goes from red to green, then to blue, then back to red.